 Khamsum Yueling Temple

 The Chorten dominates the upper Punakha Valley with commanding views across the Mo Chhu and up towards the mountainous peaks of Gasa and beyond.
 The view of the valley and the surrounding snow-capped mountains are stunning, the setting of the chorten is idyllic, the atmosphere tranquil and the interior artwork depicting the teaching of Dudjom Rinpoche are magnificent.
 Linger long at this chorten, relaxing and simply appreciating the harmonious beauty of the location.

 In 2005 the Monastery started housing poor orphans from the nearby village and founded a small Buddhist educational institution for these little monks, a place where the children can study both traditional Buddhist scriptures and texts, and also learning Western subjects such as English, math and science in order to be equipped to survive in the modern world, whether as a monk or a lay person.

-A half an hour walk across a local village and rice fields from the road head, the temple was built in 1499 and is located on a hillock in the centre of the valley.
-It is dedicated to Lama Drukpa Kunley, who in the late 15th century used humor, songs and outrageous behavior to dramatize his teachings and hence is also known as the “Devine Mad Man.
+A half an hour walk across a local village and rice fields from the road head, Chimi Lhakhang was built in 1499 and is located on a hillock in the center of the valley.
+Chimi Lhakhang was dedicated to Lama Drukpa Kunley, who in the late 15th century used humor, songs and outrageous behavior to dramatize his teachings and hence is also known as the “Divine MadMan.
 Do not miss the master’s deeds painted on the walls.

 Nalanda Buddhist College

 On your way back from Talo village to Punakha you have a choice to pay a visit to Nalanda Buddhist College.
 Chat up with monks in English; the monks here are dying to practice the new language they learn.
-Meet the reincarnate Tulku (if in residence) to talk about meditation, the processes of meditation and its importance in daily Buddhist practice.
+Meet the reincarnated Tulku (if in residence) to talk about meditation, the processes of meditation and its importance in daily Buddhist practice.

-Sangchen Dorji Lhundrup Nunnery
+Sangchen Dorji Lhuendrup Nunnery

 While in recess at Mesina on his journey to Thimphu from Punakha, the late Je Khenpo Geshe Gueden Rinchen was said to have looked at a hilltop facing him, and predicted a monastery would be built there one day.
 That was a decade or so ago.
-Today perched on a ridge amid pine trees and overlooking valleys of Toebesa, Punakha and Wangduephodrang, gleams the magnificent structures of Sangchhen Dorji Lhuendrup lhakhang.
+Today, perched on a ridge amid pine trees and overlooking the valleys of Toebesa, Punakha and Wangduephodrang, gleams the magnificent structures of Sangchhen Dorji Lhuendrup lhakhang.